FACTBOX-Olympics-Reaction to Canada's boycott of 2020 Games

 Canadian tennis player Vasek Pospisil wrote on Twitter: "Tough decision but the right one.
 Athletes can wait.
 Sporting events can wait.
 This is bigger than sports."
 Canadian Paralympic swimmer Camille Berube said on Twitter: "Very difficult news to process tonight.
 It's been quite the rollercoaster lately & I must admit I did not see this one coming.
 Nevertheless, I'm proud of our country for making such a bold but wise decision."

 Canadian wrestler Jasmine Mian posted on Twitter: "If Canada was hosting the Olympics, we wouldn't want the world to descend upon us, so we shouldn't impose this on Japan."
 Former U.S. Olympian Lolo Jones said on Twitter: "YESSSSSS CANADA!!!!!!! pulls out of OLYMPICS UNLESS IOC POSTPONE!!!
 OUR HEALTH IS MORE important than sport.
 Hopefully the UNITED STATES is next."
-(Compiled by Ian Ransom and Hardik Vyas; Editing by Lincoln Feast/Peter Rutherford)
+(Compiled by Ian Ransom, Hardik Vyas, Sudipto Ganguly and Andreas Mortensen; Editing by Lincoln Feast/Peter Rutherford)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)